awsdocs/amazon-ec2-user-guide/doc_source/event-windows.md

 ## Delete event windows<a name="delete-event-windows"></a>

-You can delete one event window at a time using one of the following methods\.
+You can delete one event window at a time by using one of the following methods\.

 ------
 #### [ Console ]